avo-hq/docs.avohq.io/docs/3.0/fields/record_link.md

 Sometimes you just need to link to a field.
 That's it!

 This is what this field does.
 You give it a record and it will link to it.
+That record can come off an association a method or any kind of property on the record instance.

 :::warning
 That record should have [a resource configured](./../resources.html#overview).